EV or not EV: Information Frictions and Identity as Drivers of Vehicle Demand

 Primary Outcomes (end points)

-WTP to see assigned information and total belief updating upon seeing it (distance between measured prior and posterior).
+For both experiments, the outcomes of interest are the WTP to see assigned information and total belief updating upon seeing it (distance between measured prior and posterior).
+Prior beliefs will also be correlated with demographics and used in a demand estimation exercise using observational registration data.

 Primary Outcomes (explanation)